 96 percent of companies now use cloud computing in some form or fashion.
 It’s fair to say that the cloud has fundamentally changed traditional business IT processes and practices.

-For many organizations, especially those without a strong in-house IT team, moving their data and applications into the cloud has been a game changer for reliable IT.
+For many organizations, especially those without strong in-house small business IT support, moving their data and applications into the cloud has been a game changer for reliable IT.
 By allowing a third-party expert to handle much of the support and maintenance, businesses don’t have to worry about downtime due to problems with their on-premises deployments.